mech/Notes/HR/jobline.md

 >
 > Be harsh, in the interest of being excellent.

+## Normalised list of skill

+If enough people add the same skill, we can normalize it.
+See https://vimeo.com/110012665

+If CA1 is in the same school as CA2, compare and recommend the skills both have and prompt each to add to it.

 ## Main things, secondary thing

 To Bob, the main thing is to take leave.
 To Alice, main thing is to keep track of payslip.